openfaas/ofc-bootstrap/README.md

 ## ofc-bootstrap

+> Provide a managed OpenFaaS experience for your team

-> "one-click" CLI to install OpenFaaS Cloud on Kubernetes
+How?
+By automating the whole installation of OpenFaaS Cloud on Kubernetes into a single command and CLI.

 [![Build Status](https://travis-ci.com/openfaas-incubator/ofc-bootstrap.svg?branch=master)](https://travis-ci.com/openfaas-incubator/ofc-bootstrap)